aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 #### Allowing AutoFit

 The [Table.AllowAutoFit](http://www.aspose.com/api/net/words/aspose.words.tables/table/properties/allowautofit) property enables cells in the table to grow and shrink to accommodate their contents.
 This property can be used in conjunction with a preferred cell width to format a cell which auto fits its content but which also has an initial width.
 The cell width can then grow past this width if needed.
-Below example demonstrates how to set a table to shrink or grow each cell to accommodate its contents.
+Below example shows how to set a table to shrink or grow each cell to accommodate its contents.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-SpecifyHeightAndWidth-AllowAutoFit.cs" >}}